 To cool off, head to Bačvice Beach, a sandy beach that features a good selection of restaurants and bars.
 Just east of Bačvice is Firule, whose shallow waters and sand make it a popular choice for young families.

 It’s almost midnight and the sun hasn’t even gone down yet – that’s the Swedish summer for you.
 What better place to spend endless summer evenings than on Tanto Beach in Stockholm, where you can grab and picnic and swim long into the night.

 Stockholm’s archipelago offers a big range of swimming spots, including the sandy beach at Smedsbuddbadet.
 If you’re here in August, join the crayfish parties held all over the country as everyone feasts outdoors on these delicious crustaceans.

-The 2017 European Capital of Culture also has a few beaches to add to its many charms.
-Join the bike-mad Danes and rent a bicycle for the 10-minute trip to Den Permanente, where locals spend the evening having barbecues and bonfires on the beach.
+Denmark’s second city also has a few beaches to add to its many charms.
+Join the bike-mad Danes and rent a bicycle for the ten-minute trip to Den Permanente, where locals spend the evening having barbecues and bonfires on the beach.

 For a cultural fix, visit the enormous ARoS Aarhus Art Museum, whose roof features a panoramic path that gives sweeping views of the city.

 As Geneva is home to the largest lake in both Switzerland and the Alps, it’s not surprising to find beaches in the city.
 There’s a small sandy beach just to the east of the Jet d’Eau, the huge gushing jet of water that’s one of the city’s landmarks.